 We are a participant in the Amazon LLC Associates Program, an affiliate advertizing program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 Furthermore, this page may contain other sponsors, affiliate, and/or affiliate links.
 This means if you click on a link (ad) on our site, we may receive and commision.
 As always, opinions are my own and are sincere.
 You can read our disclaimer and private policy.
 We also have our disclosure policy.

-One of the biggest issue of not homeschooling is lack of mom's patience.
+One of the biggest issues of not homeschooling is the lack of mom's patience.
 Am I a patient homeschooling mom?
 Then, are all homeschooling moms patient?
-You might say yes, maybe, or no, but I am included into the not patient one.
+You might say yes, maybe, or no, but I am included in the not patient one.
 I am easily getting worried and angry.
 What might I be included that category?

-- I am rarely make worksheet for my kids.
+I rarely make worksheets for my kids.
 Once again, I am not that artistic and patient.
 I always get them doing notebooking or lapbooking.
-I prefer using an instant or ready made worksheet.
+I prefer using an instant or ready-made worksheet.
 I should fix this impatience as well to be able more creative with my kids.
-There are plenty of free and paid worksheet and lesson plan throughout the internet.
-I just collected some of my favourite direct worksheet sites (for both free and paid) and link collection sites here
+There is plenty of free and paid worksheet and lesson plan throughout the internet.
+I just collected some of my favorite direct worksheet sites (for both free and paid) and link collection sites here

-- When I feel annoyed by kids interrupting my concentration, I try hard to hold my anger by staring longer to my kids eyes.
-I will stay quiet for 3 seconds to go deeper into my kids' sight and I will be aware how cute they are.
+When I feel annoyed by kids interrupting my concentration, I try hard to hold my anger by staring longer to my kids' eyes.
+I will stay quiet for 3 seconds to go deeper into my kids' sight and I will be aware of how cute they are.

 One example of this case was when my middle son had to be able to colour a simple picture, he couldn't do it and I was yelling at him.
 Now I feel very regretful as he can draw very well right now.
 I shouldn't have got angry at him.
-This give me a very precious lesson.
-We cannot predict what happen later by looking at what happen now.
+This gives me a very precious lesson.
+We cannot predict what will happen later by looking at what happens now.

 Looking at those experience, I always try to think positively when my kids cannot understand some things after I explain many times.
 Being angry just will make me regretful later.